Introducing the New EDM-inspired Chanel Electro Capsule Collection

 Popular among the glitterati set thanks to its sinuous chain bracelet, the Première is reimagined in this electronica-themed capsule with leather links aping the vibrant, fluorescent colours of a laser lightshow.
 The bracelet itself is fashioned from stainless steel (treated with a shimmering black ADLC finish) while the whole ensemble is more than capable of taking a poolside splash thanks to 30 metres of in-built water resistance.

-The Chanel Première Electro is now available in a limited edition of 555 pieces, priced at HK$52,600.
+The Chanel Première Electro is now available in a limited edition of 555 pieces.
 To learn more, visit Chanel online.

 Boy•friend Electro